Comparison

 Try SavedThat free

-7-day free trial — cancel anytime before it renews.
+Free while in beta.
+No card.
 Works with Reels, TikToks, Shorts, and any YouTube video.

 SavedThat vs NotebookLM — which to choose for video research?